cooljasonmelton/solace-candidate-assignment-main/DISCUSSION.md

 ## Approach

-Here's the broad strokes of my approach to the tech assessment:

 - cloned repo, got the dev server and backend running
 - noted runtime errors, skimmed code, used Codex AI to generate a report summarizing how everything works, organization, and any glaring issues
 - created a Google doc to carve out what I could accomplish in 2 hours, breaking issues into three 'tickets':